 - Child Maintenance Provisions

-Our solicitors can help you prepare and agree a Children Agreement or a Consent Order that can be approved and sealed by the Court.
+Our family solicitors London can help you prepare and agree a Children Agreement or a Consent Order that can be approved and sealed by the Court.

 It is sometimes difficult to communicate when a relationship has broken down, so you might not be able to reach an agreement without some help.
 If you cannot agree between the two of you then an application can be made to court for them to decide any matters that you cannot agree upon and put a parental responsibility order in place.